PaulCotney/ELITE/README.md

 Required parameters for running ELITE:
     - sample_list: link to the .csv file containing the sample's information
-    b. te_file: link to the .csv file containing the TE templates information
+    - te_file: link to the .csv file containing the TE templates information
-    c. reference: link to the reference genome file
+    - reference: link to the reference genome file
-    d. species: name of your samples' species
+    - species: name of your samples' species
-    e.
-C: length of TE's context which is the segment of non-TE sequence right next to a TE sequence [C = 25 recommended]
+    - C: length of TE's context which is the segment of non-TE sequence right next to a TE sequence [C = 25 recommended]
-    f.
-T: length of proximal and distal TE length which is the segment of TE sequence right next to a context [C + T must be less than half of read length]
+    - T: length of proximal and distal TE length which is the segment of TE sequence right next to a context [C + T must be less than half of read length]
-    g.
-K: length of seed [25 recommended]
+    - K: length of seed [25 recommended]

 a sample script runELITE.sh is given to run ELITE using the sample data.
 It will automatically create bowtie index if not already built.